Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Anyone with symptoms of a stroke should seek medical attention immediately.
 The earlier the treatment, the better the chances for recovery.
 Thus, emergency medical services and hospitals are continuously developing new and better ways to treat people who have had a stroke as soon as possible after symptoms begin.

 Doctors check the person’s vital functions, such as heart rate, breathing, temperature, and blood pressure, to make sure they are adequate.
 If they are not, measures to correct them are taken immediately.
-For example, if people are in a coma or unresponsive (as may result from brain herniation), mechanical ventilation (with a breathing tube inserted through the mouth or nose) may be needed to help them breathe.
-If symptoms suggest that pressure within the skull is high, drugs may be given to reduce swelling in the brain, and a monitor may be put in the brain to periodically measure the pressure.
+For example, if people are in a coma or unresponsive (as may result from brain herniation Brain Herniation Brain herniation occurs when pressure within the skull (intracranial pressure) is increased, causing the brain to be pushed sideways and downward through small normal openings in the relatively... read more ), mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (with a breathing tube inserted through the mouth or nose) may be needed to help them breathe.
+If symptoms suggest that pressure within the skull is high, medications may be given to reduce swelling in the brain, and a monitor may be put in the brain to periodically measure the pressure.

 Other treatments used during the first hours and first days depend on the type of stroke.